MPI-Dortmund/tomotwin-cryoet/docs/developer/devs.rst

 Note: this tomogram contains proteins that were not in the training/validation data used to train TomoTwin.
 Therefore, it is useful to assess the generalization of any models trained using our publicly available training data.

-You can also download a set of standard boxsizes for all of the proteins in the training/validation/evaluation data with:
+You can also download a json file containing predetermined boxsizes for all of the proteins in the training/validation/evaluation data with:

  .. prompt:: bash $